 Marriage between two people who do not follow the same religion creates problems in the day-to-day life of the couple because no aspect of our life is outside the jurisdiction of the Islamic shari'ah.
-Consequently restriction in marriage based on religious differences is quite natural however, if there is danger of being misled, then it is haram.
+Consequently restriction in marriage based on religious differences is quite natural a Shi'ah Muslim woman.